 On the day we visited, a huge Cinco de Mayo parade was marching several miles down Main Street, right past Zavala’s front gate.
 Not deterred by the crowds, we walked in from several blocks away to find a pleasantly short line as they opened at 11 a.m.
 We met Joe Sr. as we approached, he offered burnt ends to whet our appetites, then a cold Lone Star to chase it down.
 This is how a perfect barbecue day begins.

-Zavala’s is currently located (more on that later) in an open space next to The Brass Bean Coffee House & Cafe, at 123 W. Main in downtown Grand Prairie.
-Their narrow space between two buildings contains the cutting board & warmer, a cash register worked by Joe’s wife Christan, and two long picnic tables.
+Zavala’s was originally located in an open space next to The Brass Bean Coffee House & Cafe, at 123 W. Main in downtown Grand Prairie (they have since moved to a permanent location at 241 W. Main.)
+Their narrow space between two buildings contained the cutting board & warmer, a cash register worked by Joe’s wife Christan, and two long picnic tables.
 They also have a brisk pre-order business, you can pick up your order at 10:30 a.m before they open.

 Joe credits Brass Bean owner Jonathan Dodd for helping with their accomplishments so far, offering them a permanent location along with support and advice.
 There’s a great vibe when you sit down to dine in the space, it’s somewhat family style as you eat and visit with your picnic table neighbors, talking mostly BBQ of course.